infomark-org/infomark-docs/docs/content/guides/overview.md

 - Every part must be open-source and robust.
 - The backend must be easy to deploy, maintain and scalable.
 - The frontend must be light-weight, fast and responsive.
-- Auto-Testing of programming assigments must be language-agnostic, isolated and safe.
+- Auto-Testing of programming assignments must be language-agnostic, isolated and safe.
 - All intense operations must be asynchronously scheduled.

 <div class="center"><img src="/images/illustrations/overview.png" /></div>